-Most people’s iTunes libraries are unkept, cluttered, and just a bit of a mess.
-This can slow you down when finding and sorting your tracks and is just rather annoying.
-Therefore, we have provided a list of six of the best top tips to arm you in the fight to sort out your jumble of music to ultimately have a nicely organized, clean iTunes library.
+Having your iTunes or Mac Music App library a mess can slow you down when finding, loading and sorting your tracks.
+We have provided a list of six of the best top tips to arm you in the fight to sort out your jumble of music to ultimately have a nicely organized, clean iTunes library.

 When scrolling through iTunes libraries, it is common to find tracks with a generic music note as the artwork rather than the album cover itself.
 By finding the correct artwork for such tracks can speed up the rate that you sort through your library.
 While there are several ways of doing this you can use the link below which can find and download missing artwork automatically.